 - Follow Map, Match and Merge to create a Unified Profile

 It is suggested that you create a Dynamics 365 Customer Service Trial via https://dynamics.microsoft.com/dynamics-365-free-trial/.

 Once this is complete, we suggest you add PowerApps, Flow, PowerBI and Customer Insights trials using the credentials provided.

 - Dynamics 365 Customer Service Trial via https://dynamics.microsoft.com/dynamics-365-free-trial/

 - Flow Trial: https://powerautomate.microsoft.com/en-US/

 When creating the Customer Insights trial, you must enter the information as follows:

 This should progress you to https://home.ci.ai.dynamics.com

-If you’re prompted to create a new environment, provide a name and select the region into which you wish to deploy the service.
+If you are prompted to create a new environment, enter a name and select the region in which you wish to use the service.